audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 for details of any issues that have been identified after release of this version.

+ * Starting monitoring in Meter Toolbar after recording in another project window then closing it causes a crash

+ * Quitting Audacity in the Automatic Crash Recovery dialogue then relaunching it makes it impossible to quit Audacity except by force-quitting.

  * LADSPA Multiband EQ may not be visible in the Effect menu, and may crash in use.

+ * On-demand: saving a project during summarising then cancelling the save causes a freeze if the save copies in the audio data;
+    re-opening a project saved during summarising gives "orphaned blockfiles" error

+ * On demand: loading of files not available if using the optional FFmpeg importer (that is, if "ffmpeg-compatible files" is set in the import window).

- * Exported MP4, GSM-WAV and GSM-AIFF files may not play on some players and/or may not play for the full length.
+ * Exported GSM-WAV and GSM-AIFF files may not play on some players and/or may not play for the full length.
+MP4/M4A sample rates at or below 22050 Hz are doubled in the exported file.
+MP4 files renamed to MOV will not play in Windows iTunes or QuickTime.

  * Some multi-channel recording devices that previously recorded more than two channels may no longer do so.
 Please send reports to: feedback@audacityteam.org

- * If a saved project includes tracks at a sample rate of more than 100000 Hz, on reopening the project such tracks will give "orphaned blockfile" error and have no audio.

- * When audio/label track linkage is on, pasting audio into multiple tracks inserts silence as well as the pasted content.

- * Whether audio/label track linkage is on or not: a label cannot be pasted with its audio; system clipboard content is pasted instead of the label content; and labels denoting a selection region are pasted as a cursor point.

- * "On demand" loading of files not available if using the optional FFmpeg importer (that is, if "ffmpeg-compatible files" is set in the import window).

  * Audacity can underestimate the loudest sample in a longer selection region (or in the entire track) if it contains a relatively small number of different peaks.
-This then causes clipping if the audio is amplified to 0.0 dB.
+This causes clipping if the audio is amplified to 0.0 dB.
 Unlikely to affect a typical pop music track.

  * MP3 Export: Bit Rate Mode and Quality choices in MP3 Options dialogue are non-functional, almost always producing a 128 kbps